potassiummmm/JavaEE_Project/README.md

   - Login page & Register page

     - A form to submit email and password
-    - In Register page, the form will send nickname and confirm password as well
+    - In Register page, the form will send nickname and confirm the password as well

 - Controller design

   - Index Controller
     - Return index page
     - Return index page that blogs are sorted in the given order
-    - Return about page of a user
+    - Return the about page of a user
     - return Post Avatar page and offer upload function
     - Log out function
   - Login Controller